rsnitsch/py3createtorrent/docs/source/user.rst

 BitTorrent clients in the torrent info.

-By default py3createtorrent uses "created by py3createtorrent <version>" as comment (to change this behavior, consult the Configuration section).
+By default py3createtorrent uses "created by py3createtorrent <version>" as comment (to change this behavior, consult the :ref:`configuration` section).

 Force (``-f``)
 ^^^^^^^^^^^^^^